669 words

 }

-This output_base64sha256 is a SHA-256 checksum to make sure your file stays intact.
-You don’t need it, but it’s a nice way to keep things in check. ✅
+That output_base64sha256 is a SHA-256 checksum, so you know your file stayed intact.
+You don’t need it.
+But it’s a cute little sanity check. ✅

 Example: Zipping a Python Script for AWS Lambda#